-Yes, you can propagate Aloe Vera plants by just taking a leaf cutting!
-It means that if you accidentally damage the plant and a leaf falls off you can propagate it instead of throwing it away.
+Yes, you can propagate Aloe Vera plants by just taking a single leaf cutting!
+It means that if you accidentally damage the plant and a leaf falls off you can use it to create more plants instead of throwing them away.

-It is a lot harder than propagating through the pups but a great challenge to see if you can make it work.
+It is a lot harder than using pups but a great challenge to see if you can make it work.